Robust Linear Mixed Models using Hierarchical Gamma-Divergence: Robustness property

-The above result indicate that when the uncontaminated and contaminated distributions are well-separated i.e., $\nu$ is small, the pseudo-true parameter under no contamination is close to the pseudo-true parameter under contamination, thus demonstrating the robustness of the hierarchical $\gamma$-divergence for LMMs.
-With respect estimator itself, one can expect then that $\widehat{\bth}_\gamma=\bth_{\gamma}^{\ast}+o_p(1)+O(\nu)$ as $m\to\infty$ under contamination.
+The difference expressed as $O(\nu)$ is known as ``latent bias".
+To achieve robustness, it is desirable for $\nu$ to be small.
+However, assuming a small value of $\nu$ shrinks the parameter space $\Omega_\nu$ in which the pseudo-true parameters are assumed to exist, thus making the assumption stronger.
+Therefore, Theorem~\ref{thm:robust} represents a trade-off between the strength of robustness (i.e., the magnitude of latent bias) and the strength of the assumptions regarding the existence of the pseudo-true parameters.
+In other words, when the uncontaminated and contaminated distributions are well-separated, i.e., $\nu$ is small, the pseudo-true parameter under no contamination is close to the pseudo-true parameter under contamination., thus demonstrating the robustness of the hierarchical $\gamma$-divergence for LMMs i.e., $\widehat{\bth}_\gamma=\bth_{\gamma}^{\ast}+o_p(1)+O(\nu)$ as $m\to\infty$ under contamination.

-\section{Simulation study}
+\section{Simulation Study}